mathusanm6/DW-Project-ExtractTransformLoad/report.md

 ### Abstract
-The Datawarehouse2 course goal is to learn through a project how to works and build an ETL (extract, transform, load).
+The Datawarehouse2 course goal is to learn through a project how to build an ETL and does ETL works (extract, transform, load).
-The Datasets used are datasets of video games sales from Twitch, Steam and IGDB.
+The Datasets used are datasets of video popularity from IGDB and number of players from Steam using Twitch credentials access.
 Key transformations are: join datasets, calculate feature (average player counts by genre, engagement score and dropping unecessary columns).
 The result is a dashboard, description TODO.